University of Khartoum: Faculty of Medical Laboratory Science

 Departments of the Faculty of Medical Laboratory Sciences:

 Department of Microbiology

-It is one of the biggest departments in FMLS, it includes the following disciplines: Medical Bacteriology, Medical Virology, Medical Mycology, Immunology.
+It is one of the biggest departments in FMLS, it includes the following disciplines: Medical Bacteriology, Medical Virology, Medical Mycology, and Immunology.

 Departments of Haematology and Immunohematology

 Deals with all aspects related to blood, its components and related diseases such as anaemia, cancer, and also blood transfusion.

 Department of Parasitology and Medical Entomology

 Teaches the knowledge of pathogenic parasites such as malaria, worms such as Schistosomes and insect vectors of diseases.

 Department of Chemical Pathology

 Deals with everything related to body chemistry including but not limited to chemical shifts in the body due to diseases, hormonal balance, enzymes, trace elements and toxicology.